 If you’re feeling adventurous or would love see the city from great heights, you can climb the bridge to the top for amazing city views: Story Bridge Adventure Climb.

-Brisbane’s vibrant nightlife centre is filled with countless fun activities for backpackers to enjoy.
+Brisbane’s vibrant nightlife hub, Fortitude Valley, is filled with countless fun activities for backpackers to enjoy.

 Visit the various bars including those that showcase live music representing some of Australia’s best up-and-coming bands.
 Alternatively dance the night away at one of the area’s many bustling nightclubs.

-We went to Fortitude Valley to celebrate New Years, and it was awesome.
-We went to a “Havana nights” themed bar and it was a ball.
+My partner and I went to Fortitude Valley while we were in Brisbane for New Years, and it was awesome!
+We went to a “Havana nights” themed bar and it was a blast.

-Felons Brewing Co is located on the banks of the beautiful Brisbane River allowing you can take in fantastic views of the city’s riverside while enjoying deliciously barrel-crafted beer and refreshingly crisp cider.
+Felons Brewing Co is located on the banks of the beautiful Brisbane River.
+From here, you can take in fantastic views of the city’s riverside while enjoying some delicious barrel-crafted beer or refreshingly crisp cider.

 Savour some of the most fantastic meals available in Brisbane and soak up the vibrant atmosphere within the heart of the city.

-Brisbane has a fantastic public transport network, but one of the coolest ways to get around the city is on a Neuron E-scooter.
+Brisbane has a fantastic public transport network, however one of the coolest ways to get around the city is definitely on a Neuron E-scooter.

 Simply connect with the Neuron app and enjoy a trip along the winding river trails as you visit all that Brisbane has to offer.

-7. Walk along Eagle Street pier and its many surrounding restaurants
+7. Walk Along Eagle Street Pier and its Restaurant Precinct

 The Eagle Street Pier River complex is home to some of the best restaurants in Brisbane and provides a great space to enjoy a huge variety of different foods.